PhoenXHO/moodify/🔹DOCS🔹/DATABASE.md

 The rest of the tables are in the `public` schema and are used to store application-specific data.

 ## `songs` Table
 This table  contains information about the songs in the application.
-It stores details such as the song title, artist, genres, moods, and the file path of the song in the storage bucket.
+It stores details such as the song title, artist, genres, and the moods corresponding to the song in the storage bucket.
 | Field Name     | Data Type         | Description                                        | Default Value       | Nullable |
 |----------------|-------------------|----------------------------------------------------|---------------------|----------|
 | `id`           | UUID              | Unique identifier for the song (primary key)       | `gen_random_uuid()` | No       |